PavanRangani/docs/docs/prd/limited-partnership/activity.md

 ## Approve Activity
 ### System Rule
+- Only admin user can approved the activity.
+- Activity can be approved only if there is at least one investor whose task is to be created.
 - Any new activity or any existing draft activity can be approved.
 - To approve activity, all of its mandatory details should be filled.
 - When activity is approved, system will create tasks for the investors whose Create task is ON.